Chapter 1, Law 1

 when justified under the banner of fighting G-d's holy war.

 observations.
 The Rambam begins his discussion here by observing that

 different personality types exist.
 And I feel this in itself is crucial.
 The

 Rambam did not jump in by stating how we *should* behave.
 He began by making

 that most critical first observation -- that people are different.
 Before a

-person can determine how he *should* be, he must first
+person can determine how he *should* be, he must first recognize whom he

-must overcome.
+overcome.
 I must know who I am, and only then can I pursue my own ideal

 middle path.
 For the "middle" is not the same for any two individuals.
 The

 Talmud (Ta'anis 22a) records that Elijah the Prophet told a Torah scholar

 that a certain two individuals were destined for a special portion in the

 World to Come.
 When the scholar inquired from the two individuals what they

 Likewise, the Talmud (Shabbos 156a) writes that if a person has a